-Requesting a raise is one of the most stressing work-related conversations, but it is also one of the most relevant skills in order to go ahead in the career.
-Most of the good employees receive stagnant pay over a long period of time believing that their effort will automatically earn them financial rewards.
+Requesting a raise is one of the most stressful work-related conversations, but it is also one of the most relevant skills to go ahead in the career.
+Most of the good employees receive stagnant pay over a long period of time, believing that their effort will automatically earn them financial rewards.
 However, such a passive strategy does not often bring results.

-This is a step-by-step guide that will help you understand all the steps of the raise request process, such as initial planning and follow-up after the conversation.
-You will also know how to find strong evidence, select the best time, and deliver your case confidently without harming your relationship with the bosses and coworkers.
+This is a step-by-step guide that will help you understand everything you need to do to ask for a raise, from planning to following up after the conversation.
+You will also know how to find strong evidence, pick the right time, and present your case with confidence without hurting your relationships with your bosses and coworkers.

 Building Your Case Before the Conversation

-Effective requests to be raised start way ahead of time when you are planning to meet with your boss.
-The basis of any negotiating salary is factual data of your worth to the organization, and this must be recorded in form of specific accomplishments and quantifiable outcomes.
+Raise effective requests well in advance of your planned meeting with your boss.
+The basis of any negotiated salary is factual data of your worth to the organization, and this must be recorded in the form of specific accomplishments and quantifiable outcomes.

 It is recommended to begin by establishing a detailed list of your achievements in the last 12-18 months.
-Pay attention to contributions that make a direct contribution to business goals: revenue earned, cost cut, improvement of processes or resolution of problems.
-Measure these accomplishments as much as possible because precise numbers are much more impressive than universal pronouncements about good performance.
+Pay attention to contributions that make a direct contribution to business goals: revenue earned, cost cut, improvement of processes, or resolution of problems.
+Measure these accomplishments as much as possible because precise numbers are much more impressive than universal pronouncements about excellent performance.

 Timing Your Request Strategically

-Your raise request may be influenced greatly by the timing at which you request it.
-The most promising deals usually coincide with the natural business cycles, good performance of the company, or personal milestones of success that help to strengthen your value proposition.
+Your raise request may be greatly influenced by the timing at which you request it.
+The most promising deals usually coincide with the natural business cycles, good company performance, or personal milestones of success that help strengthen your value proposition.

 The budget planning seasons can offer the best timing, since managers are already considering the budget of the payment to be awarded within the coming year.
 Get familiar with the budgeting cycle of your company and start discussions 2-3 months before the final decisions are drawn.
 This schedule makes it possible to consider it properly without being hurried or in a hurry.